 Please send suggestions to improve this website to firstname.lastname@example.org.

 The proposed Plains & Eastern Project (the proposed project) would include an overhead ± 600 kilovolt (kV) high voltage direct current (HVDC) electric transmission system and associated facilities with the capacity to deliver approximately 3,500 megawatts (MW) from the Oklahoma Panhandle region to load-serving entities in the Mid-South and Southeast.
 The proposed project would traverse Oklahoma, Arkansas, and Tennessee, a distance of approximately 700 miles.
 The western portion of the proposed project would interconnect to the transmission system operated by the Southwest Power Pool in Texas County, Oklahoma.
 The eastern portion of the proposed project would interconnect to the transmission system operated by the Tennessee Valley Authority in Shelby County, Tennessee.

 DOE will provide a minimum of 45 days for public comment on the Draft EIS, during which time DOE will also hold public hearings to receive comments on the Draft EIS.
 After the close of the public comment period on the Draft EIS, DOE will consider the comments received and prepare a Final EIS.
-In the Final EIS, DOE will consider and respond to comments (both written and verbal comments) that it received on the Draft EIS.
-The availability of the Final EIS will be announced in the Federal Register by the U.S. Environmental Protection Agency, and the Final EIS will be posted on the EIS Website and the DOE NEPA Website.
+In the Final EIS, DOE will consider and respond to comments that it received on the Draft EIS.
+The availability of the Final EIS will be announced in the Federal Register by the U.S. Environmental Protection Agency, and the Final EIS will be posted on this website and the DOE NEPA Website.